Heber J. Grant

 Heber Jeddy Grant (November 22, 1856 – May 14, 1945) was an American religious leader who served as the seventh president of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Grant worked as a bookkeeper and a cashier, then was called to be an LDS apostle on October 16, 1882, at age 25.
-After the death of Joseph F. Smith in late 1918, Grant served as LDS Church president until his death.
+Grant worked as a bookkeeper and a cashier, but was called to be an LDS apostle on October 16, 1882, at age 25.
+After the death of Joseph F. Smith in late 1918, Grant served as the LDS Church president until his death.

-The first president born after the exodus to Utah, Grant was also the last LDS Church president to have practiced plural marriage.
-He had three wives, though by the time he became church president in 1918 only his second wife, Augusta Winters, was still living.
+Grand was the first LDS church president born after the exodus to Utah in 1847.
+He was also the last LDS Church president to have practiced polygamy.
+Grant had three wives, although by the time he became church president in 1918, only his second wife, Augusta Winters, was still living.
 In business, Grant helped develop the Avenues neighborhood of Salt Lake City.
-In 1884, he served a term as a representative to the Utah Territorial Legislature.
+In 1884, he served one term as a representative to the Utah territorial Legislative Assembly.

 Early life

-Grant was born in Salt Lake City, Utah Territory, the son of Rachel Ridgeway Ivins and Jedediah Morgan Grant.
+Grant was born on November 22, 1856, in Salt Lake City, Utah Territory, the son of Rachel Ridgeway Ivins and Jedediah Morgan Grant.
 His father was a counselor in the First Presidency to Brigham Young.
 Rachel Grant was a native of New Jersey, where she had converted to the LDS Church at about 20.
 Her cousin and later brother-in-law (he married her older sister Anna), Israel Ivins, was the first person baptized a Latter-day Saint in New Jersey.

 Jedediah Grant died when Heber J. Grant was nine days old.
 After Jedediah's death, Rachel married Jedediah's brother, George Grant, but he fell into alcoholism so she divorced him.
 Rachel became the dominant influence in Heber's life.
 She served for many years as president of the 13th Ward Relief Society in downtown Salt Lake City.

 He was known for his determination to achieve goals that were seemingly beyond his reach.
 As a child, he wanted to join the baseball team that would win the Utah territorial championship, but others believed him to be too physically awkward to be successful.
 In response, he purchased a baseball and practiced throwing the ball for hours against his barn to improve.
 The team he joined later won the championship.
 In similar fashion, Grant expressed a desire to be a successful bookkeeper although many of his associates criticized his penmanship.
 He practiced his writing to the point that he was invited to teach penmanship at one of the local academies.

 There were no free public schools in Salt Lake City when Grant was a child, but his mother kept him enrolled in various schools while he was growing up.